 Manchester United, looking to win their first Premier League title in three seasons, recruited Fulham goalkeeper Edwin van der Sar and South Korean star Ji Sung-Park in the summer.
 The Red Devils inflicted Chelsea's first defeat of the league campaign as Darren Fletcher's header sealed the three points in their November clash at Old Trafford.

-Strike partner Alan Shearer became the club's all-time top scorer in a 2-0 triumph over Portsmouth in February and he scored his 260th and final Premier League goal in a Tyne-Wear derby victory against Sunderland in April before retiring.
+Strike partner Alan Shearer became the club's all-time top scorer in a 2-0 triumph over Portsmouth in February.
+He would then score his 260th and final Premier League goal in a Tyne-Wear derby victory against Sunderland in April before retiring.
 His tally remains the highest in the competition's history.

 At the turn of the year, Chelsea were 11 points clear at the top, with Man Utd and Liverpool their nearest rivals.
 A record 164 consecutive Premier League appearances for Blues midfielder Frank Lampard ended on 28 December when he was ruled out with a virus but he picked up from where he left off and scored 16 league goals overall.

 January moves for Nemanja Vidic and Patrice Evra galvanised Man Utd and, despite David Bentley scoring a hat-trick in Blackburn Rovers' win against them in February, they reduced the gap to only seven points in the title race.
-However, a surprise goalless draw for the Red Devils at home to Sunderland in April put Chelsea on the brink of the title.
+However, a surprise goalless draw at home to Sunderland in April put Chelsea on the brink of the title.

 An exciting battle for fourth place between north London rivals Arsenal and Tottenham Hotspur went down to the final day.
 Spurs were one point above Arsenal going into the final match but they lost 2-1 to West Ham.